May 8th is observed as World Thalassemia Day every year with the aim to raise awareness about the condition.

 What Is Thalassemia?

-Thalassemia, in simple terms, is an inherited blood disorder in which the body doesn’t make enough of a protein known as hemoglobin.
-It is an integral protein of the red blood cells and helps to carry oxygen to different parts of the body.
-Lack of this protein can not only lead to the destruction of the RBSc but also impairs the transport of oxygen leading to anemia.
-It could be caused due to a genetic mutation or deletion of a key fragment of the gene which leads to the production of abnormal hemoglobin chain.
+Thalassemia, in simple terms, is an inherited blood disorder in which the body doesn’t make enough of a blood protein known as hemoglobin.
+It is an integral protein of the red blood cells that helps to carry oxygen to different parts of the body.
+The disorder results in large numbers of red blood cells being destroyed, which leads to anemia.

-Moreover, it is an inherited disorder.
-So if one of your parents carry the gene there is a high chance of suffering from thalassemia minor, in which you may not develop the disease but be a carrier of the gene.
+It is an inherited disorder.
+So if one of your parents carries the gene there is a high chance of suffering from thalassemia minor, in which you may not develop the disease but be a carrier of the gene.
 People with this condition may show certain symptoms of the disease.
 However, if both of your parents carry the gene, then your risk of inheriting a serious form of the disease is much higher.